David-Chae/DCA_PREP_RESOURCES/Questions/101-120/question_116.md

 ## 116. Which of the following commands is used to delete the container?
 A. exit
 B. close
-C.wq
+C. wq
 D. rm

 The correct answer is: